arulhuw/cs/csweek2GibbsModel&Introduction/materials/CS1Week2GibbsmodelIntroductionStudents.md

 4. Have you seen any other reflective models?
 How are they different from this one?
 5. As you see, this model was introduced in 1988?
 Do you think it is still relevant and applicable?
 Why?

+## Introductory section

+### Introduction - Activity

+1. Why is an introductory section important in a piece of writing?
+How does it help the readers?
+2. What do you think should go in an introduction?
+What is the purpose of each sentence/part in an introduction?
+3. What % of the whole work should an introduction be?
+50%?
+4. What is a thesis statement?
+Why / How does it help the readers?
+Where do you usually write a thesis statement in a piece of writing?
+5. Does an introduction need an outline?
+Why (not)?

+## Introductory paragraph

+> ### So, let us sum up that:
+> ### an introductory paragraph contains:
+1. Opening sentence
+2. Background details
+3. Thesis statement
+4. Outline

+## Opening sentence

+>### The first sentence of the introductory paragraph introduces the topic/theme to the readers.
+It helps readers know what the topic is.

+**For example**
+-   Topic: Reflective writing on how you used technology in your lessons/lectures
+-   Opening/introducing the topic: Technology plays a very big role in the life of a successful student.

+- Can you come up with an opening sentence for this topic?
+  - Reflective writing on your greatest achievement last year **>Ans: Achievements help us value ourselves and what we do.**